hep-gc/cloudscheduler/docs/source/_utilities/schema_doc.rst

 Utility: schema_doc
 ===================

-Database schema documentation is maintained via the **schema_doc** utility.
+This utility generates Restructured Text files to document the CSV2 database schema for the **readthedocs** web service.
-Information about the schema is held in three places:
+Information about the database schema is held in three places:

 #.
 The schema within the database.
 #.
-The schema backup configuration file (*.../cloudscheduler/etc/schema_backup.conf*).
+The schema backup configuration file (**.../cloudscheduler/etc/schema_backup.conf**).
 #.
 The yaml and template .rst files within the **.../cloudscheduler/docs/schema_doc** documentation directory.

 The **schema_doc** utility combines these three sources to give complete and accurate information